-2.4 Observation index and outcome evaluation
+2.3 Observation index and outcome evaluation

 Operative time was defined as the time from the beginning of skin incision to the closure of the incision.
 Intraoperative bleeding was measured by summation of the hemorrhage via the suction instruction and the bleeding volume of the gauzes.
-Moreover, quality of reduction was defined using the Garden alignment index, as previously described by Haidukewych et al [13].
+Moreover, quality of reduction was defined using the Garden alignment index, as previously described by Haidukewych et al. [13].
 Hospital stay was assessed by the number of days from admission to discharge.
 Complications included nonunion, fixation failure and AVN.
 Fixation failure involved the obvious displacement or hip varus at the fracture site (displacement $\geq 2$ mm, or angle $\geq 10^{\circ}$ ).
 AVN was evaluated radiographically according to Ficat criteria [15].
 Union of the fracture was defined as fracture line having completely disappeared and with a bone trabecular structure consistent with that of healthy individuals, whereas nonunion was defined as persistence of the fracture line 6 months after the surgical procedure.
 Harris hip score (HHS) [14] was used to assess functionary recovery of patients.

-2.5 Data analysis
+2.4 Data analysis

 All statistical analyses were performed using SPSS 21.0 software (IBM Corp.).

-For categorical variables, a $\chi^2$ test and Fisher's exact test were used.
-For quantitative variables, data are presented as the mean $\pm$ SD, and were compared using Student's statistically significant difference.
+For categorical variables, a $\chi^2$ - test and Fisher's exact test were used.
+For quantitative variables, data are presented as the mean $\pm$ SD, and were compared using Student's t- test or ANOVA between two groups.
+P<0.05 was considered to indicate a statistically significant difference.